New Orleans, the Old South & Florida

 Nashville is the ideal destination for all kinds of visitors: music fans, history buffs and southern lovers.
 Start your day with a visit to Studio B, Nashville's oldest surviving recording studio, and one of the most important in the USA.
 From 1957-1977 there were more than 35,000 songs recorded here including 262 Elvis Presley recordings.
 Afterwards enjoy a sightseeing tour of the city, passing the famous recording studios of Music Row, the centre of the recording industry, which first developed in the 1950's.
 Go behind the scenes of the music industry on a visit to the Country Music Hall of Fame and see glittering costumes, rare instruments and the solid gold Cadillac that belonged to Elvis Presley.
 Tonight, enjoy reserved premiere seats for an unforgettable show at the world-famous Grand Ole Opry.

 First stop today is Chattanooga, home of the Chattanooga Choo Choo.
-Then enter the 'Peach State' of Georgia and continue through the Chattahoochee National Forest to the fast-growing metropolis of Atlanta, former home and burial place of assassinated civil rights leader, Martin Luther King Jr. After a sightseeing tour of the city, the rest of the day is yours to explore further or relax.
+Then enter the 'Peach State' of Georgia and continue through the Chattahoochee National Forest to the fast-growing metropolis of Atlanta, former home and burial place of assassinated civil rights leader, Martin Luther King Jr. There will be a short visit to see the eternal flame and the graves of Martin Luther King and his wife followed by an orientation tour of the city, the rest of the day is yours to explore further or relax.

 Head through rich rolling farmland to the historic seaport of Savannah where your included trolley tour highlights such attractions as the City Market, the Mercer House, Madison Square and River Street.
 This evening is free to enjoy the many charms of this fascinating city.